 Vietnamese Pork Mince

 - Heat up a wok and add some cooking oil with the garlic, onion and lemongrass.
 After a few minutes or when fragrant, pour it into a separate bowl.

-- Pour more cooking oil into the wok and cook the pork mince until almost cooked.
+- Pour more cooking oil into the wok and cook the pork mince with the salt, sugar, fish sauce and chicken bouillon powder until almost cooked.

 - Add the lemongrass mixture back in and stir.